Killing of Brian Thompson: Politicians

-Public officials including Minnesota governor Tim Walz and Senator Amy Klobuchar expressed dismay and offered condolences to the family; Walz said that he knew Thompson.
-Maryland state delegate Nino Mangione, cousin of Luigi Mangione said, "Our family is shocked and devastated by Luigi's arrest.
+Several public officials, including Minnesota governor Tim Walz and Senator Amy Klobuchar, expressed dismay and offered condolences to the family; Walz said that he knew Thompson.
+Maryland state delegate Nino Mangione, cousin of Luigi Mangione, said: "Our family is shocked and devastated by Luigi's arrest.
 We offer our prayers to the family of Brian Thompson, and we ask people to pray for all involved".

 Outgoing White House Press Secretary Karine Jean-Pierre said that the government said that "violence to combat any sort of corporate greed is unacceptable".
 Pennsylvania Governor Josh Shapiro commented that "Some attention in this case, especially online, has been deeply disturbing, as some have looked to celebrate instead of condemning this killer."
 At the time President-elect Donald Trump also condemned the killing and called celebration of Mangione "a sickness".
 Outgoing Department of Homeland Security secretary Alejandro Mayorkas said that social media rhetoric about the killing was alarming, and that "It speaks of what is really bubbling here in this country, and unfortunately we see that manifested in violence, the domestic violent extremism that exists".

 California Democratic House representative Ro Khanna said, "There is no justification for violence" and added that the public reaction to Thompson's killing did not surprise him because "We waste hundreds of billions a year on health care administrative expenses that make insurance CEOs and wealthy stockholders incredibly rich while 85 million Americans go uninsured or underinsured".
 Massachusetts Democratic Senator Elizabeth Warren stated, "The visceral response from people across this country who feel cheated, ripped off, and threatened by the vile practices of their insurance companies should be a warning to everyone in the health care system.
 Violence is never the answer, but people can be pushed only so far."
 New York Democratic Representative Alexandria Ocasio-Cortez said, "This is not to say that an act of violence is justified, but I think for anyone who is confused or shocked or appalled, they need to understand that people interpret and feel and experience denied claims as an act of violence against them."
 Vermont senator Bernie Sanders condemned the killing, but said the public response showed that many people were angry at health insurance companies and their practices.
 Oregon senator Ron Wyden commented that "I've long said violence, murder, are always unacceptable, always.
 But I think that there is a context, you know, here that is hugely important".